geoarrow/geoarrow/format.md

 * `List<FixedSizeList<double>[2]>`

 An array of MultiPoints is represented as a nested list array, where each outer list is a single MultiPoint (i.e. a list of xy coordinates).
+The child name of the outer `List` should be "points".

 **MultiLineString**